pixel-87/duo-streak-widget/PLAN.md

 - Do not store or expose any Duolingo credentials.
 The service only reads public user data.
 - Sanitize and rate-limit user-supplied path segments to prevent injection or cache poisoning.

+Additional checklist:

+- Use environment variables for credentials.
+Keep Cloud Run service account permissions minimal.
+- Pin third-party dependencies to a known-good set in `go.mod` and `go.sum`.
+- Consider creating a separate Cloud Run service account only for fetching the Duolingo endpoints.

+---

+## Visual tests and snapshotting

+- Use `testdata/` to store example SVG outputs for a couple of fixed streak values.
+- Optionally add a small script to render those SVGs in a simple HTML file for quick manual visual review (CI can also archive artifacts).

+---

+## Troubleshooting & Nix notes

+- If `nix develop -c go test` fails with `go: download go1.x: toolchain not available`, try running `nix develop` and then `go test .` inside the shell.
+- Keep CI pinned to a stable Go version so local shells and CI match.

 ## Cost considerations

 - Cloud Run free tier (2M requests/month) should be enough for learning.